jototland/stackedit_workspace/statistikknotater/bayesian.md

 We can also see from the posterior $s_n^2$ that it combines three sources of information:

 * the sample variance times the degrees of freedom
+* the prior variance times the prior degrees of freedom
 *

 ## Predictive inference